freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/write-a-simple-counter.md

 ---

 ## Description

 <section id='description'>

 You can design a more complex stateful component by combining the concepts covered so far.
-These include initializing <code>state</code>, writing methods that set <code>state</code>, and assigning click handlers to trigger these methods.
+These include initializing `state`, writing methods that set `state`, and assigning click handlers to trigger these methods.

 </section>

 ## Instructions

 <section id='instructions'>

-The <code>Counter</code> component keeps track of a <code>count</code> value in <code>state</code>.
-There are two buttons which call methods <code>increment()</code> and <code>decrement()</code>.
+The `Counter` component keeps track of a `count` value in `state`.
+There are two buttons which call methods `increment()` and `decrement()`.
 Write these methods so the counter value is incremented or decremented by 1 when the appropriate button is clicked.
-Also, create a <code>reset()</code> method so when the reset button is clicked, the count is set to 0.
+Also, create a `reset()` method so when the reset button is clicked, the count is set to 0.

-<strong>Note:</strong>&nbsp;Make sure you don't modify the <code>classNames</code> of the buttons.
+**Note:** Make sure you don't modify the `classNames` of the buttons.
 Also, remember to add the necessary bindings for the newly-created methods in the constructor.

 </section>

 ## Tests

 <section id='tests'>

 ```yml